Zettlr/zettlr-docs/docs/en/index.md

 This documentation utilizes a common and easy to use layout to help you find what you need quickly.
 On the left side, you can find the navigation panel.
 If you're on mobile, click the hamburger menu button to open the navigation panel.

 The navigation contains all pages of this documentation.
-It is ordered from top to bottom, i.e., if you are a novice user, you can simply follow the various pages by clicking the "Next" and "Previous" buttons at the bottom of the navigation panel and each page.
+It is ordered from top to bottom. **As a novice user**, you can simply follow the various pages by clicking the "Next" and "Previous" buttons at the bottom of the navigation panel and each page.
 You can also click on an entry to jump directly to it.

-If you simply need to look something up, you can find a search panel on the top of the navigation that helps you find the relevant sections of interest immediately.
+If you need to look something up, you can find a **search panel** on the top of the navigation that helps you find the relevant sections of interest immediately.

-While most of the navigation builds up gradually, you may want to take a look the last section – references – intermittendly, since it contains various glossarys, such as a list of keyboard shortcuts, a quick reference of Markdown, and other things that are always important.
+While most of the navigation builds up gradually, you may want to **take a look the references section intermittendly**, since it contains various glossarys, such as a list of keyboard shortcuts, a quick reference of Markdown, and other things that are always important.

 Lastly, this documentation is [maintained on GitHub](https://github.com/Zettlr/zettlr-docs).
 If you spot an error, do not hesitate to mention it there, or directly edit the documentation pages.
 Each page features an "Edit on GitHub" link that brings you directly to the online editor (GitHub account required).